-HORATIO.
+Horatio.
+Marcellus.
 Speak of it.
 Stay, and speak.
-Stop it, Marcellus
+Stop it, Marcellus.

-MARCELLUS.
 Shall I strike at it with my partisan?

-HORATIO.
+Horatio.
 Do, if it will not stand.

-BERNARDO.
+Bernardo.
 'Tis here!

-HORATIO.
-'Tis here!

-MARCELLUS.
-'Tis gone!
+Horatio. ' Tis gone!

-We do it wrong, being so majestical
+We do it wrong, being so majestical,

 To offer it the show of violence;

 For it is, as the air, invulnerable,

 And our vain blows malicious mockery.